VIKAS9793/KrishiSahayak_Gemma/data/processed/README.md

 ### Option 1: Download from GitHub Releases (Recommended)

 1. Go to the [GitHub Releases](https://github.com/VIKAS9793/KrishiSahayak_Gemma/releases) page
-2. Download the latest release assets
+2. Download the `KrishiSahayak_KB_v0.10.0.zip` file
-3. Extract the files to this directory
+3. Extract the contents to this directory

 ### Option 2: Generate from Source